-One onboard ATA/100 connector, which supports IDE hard drives or ATAPI devices.
-The color-coded I/O ports include one COM port (an additional COM header is located on the serverboard), a VGA (monitor) port, two USB 2.0 ports (two additional USB headers and one Type A port are included on the serverboard), PS/2 mouse and keyboard ports and two gigabit Ethernet ports.
+The color-coded I/O ports include one COM port (an additional COM header is located on the serverboard), a VGA (monitor) port, two external USB 2.0 ports (four additional USB headers and one Type A port are included internally on the serverboard), PS/2 mouse and keyboard ports and two gigabit Ethernet ports.
+A dedicated external IPMI LAN port is also included.